 1. And Then It’s Spring by Julie Fogliano, illustrated by Erin E. Stead

-I can relate the young boy who is trying to turn the brown around him into green with some seeds, rain and a lot of worry.
+I can relate to the young boy who is trying to turn the brown around him into green with some seeds, rain, and a lot of worries.
 The wonder (and worry) of planting a garden is captured in this endearing picture book. [picture book, age 4 and up]

 Compost Stew: An A to Z Recipe for the Earth by